Lot 250 - 1994 Aston Martin Vantage V550 Coupé

 We are delighted to offer this extremely rare example of the ‘British bulldog’, the 1994 Aston Martin V550 Coupé.
 Finished in Suffolk Red with swathes of Magnolia hide piped in red, Bordeaux carpeting with contrasting red dashtop and rear shelf.
 These cars are generously equipped for the time, with full electric heated seats, richly veneered dashboard and door tops couple to a fully adjustable steering column.
 This example is particularly rare as it was converted, in period, by Aston Martin Works Service, to automatic transmission and therefore makes for a supremely comfortable and easy car to live with.

-A low owner car having covered just 14,700 miles from new and accompanied by a full history from Aston Martin Works, this is the last of the true gentleman’s express and attractively estimated for such a rare and collectable Aston.
+A car that until our vendor purchased in 2016 presided with the Carway family, initially with the father until registered with his son and which has covered just 14,700 miles from new and accompanied by a full history from Aston Martin Works, this is the last of the true gentleman’s express and attractively estimated for such a rare and collectable Aston.

 Previous lotLot 249 - 1968 Jaguar Mk.
 II (3.4 litre MOD)

 Interested parties should satisfy themselves as to the description and condition of each lot prior to the sale.
 Accordingly, buyers are on notice that each vehicle is offered ‘as is/as seen’ subject to the Terms and Conditions for the auction.
 Buyers are advised to inspect the vehicle in person or use a professional to carry out this service.
 Historics will not entertain disputes over descriptions.